4. Mangoes, Malnutrition, and Modernization

 What does Haiti export?

 Haiti exports textiles, sporting goods, electronic items assembled in Haiti from foreign components, and such agricultural products as coffee, cocoa, and vegetable oils.
-Due to its small manufacturing base, Haiti unfortunately is importing twice as much as it exports.
+Due to its small manufacturing base, Haiti is importing twice as much as it exports.

 Could Christian businessmen build factories in Haiti to help Haitians with job opportunities?